How to Build a Sweetheart Bench

-It is similar to the Farmhouse / Victorian Garden Bench I have shared.
+It is similar to the Farmhouse / Victorian Garden Bench I have shared in a prior post.

 The building procedure is the same so just follow the link for the step by step.
 The only difference is the length and the pattern to cut in the apron and on the legs.

-Sign up here to get access to the printable cut pattern.
+Sign in below to get access to the printable cut pattern.

 1 Eight foot 1″ x 6″ pine board

 Palm Sander (optional, you can just sand by hand)